 How Long Does It Take to Become a Medical Assistant?
-Length of School & Training Programs
+Length of School, Training Programs, & Certification

-A medical assistant is a type of allied health professional who does both clinical and administrative work.
-Medical assistants ensure the smooth and efficient operation of a medical facility, such as a physician's office.
+A medical assistant is a type of allied health professional who does both clinical and administrative work, helping healthcare facilities operate smoothly and efficiently.

 It typically takes between 4 months to 2 years to become a medical assistant, depending on what type of school/training program you attend and if you pass your certification exam on the first try or not.